 04 of 05

-Burdock, often called Gobo, is a common herb that is overlooked in American gardening.
-Its root used as a blood purifier and an overall medicinal vegetable.
-The leaf can be applied as a poultice to draw out infection.
-The seed is a much stronger medicine and should be used with caution.
-Because this article highlights a beginner's herbal garden, only the root and leaf are addressed here.Continue to 5 of 5 below.
+Burdock, often called Gobo, is a common herb that is overlooked in American gardening but is common in Asian cuisine.
+It offers nourishment to the body, particularly the urinary tract, liver, and skin.
+Its root is used as a blood purifier and the leaf can be applied as a poultice to draw out infection.
+The seed is a much stronger medicine and should be used with caution, not recommended for the home gardener.Continue to 5 of 5 below.

 05 of 05